neo-one-suite/neo-one/docs/front-end.md

 [here]().

 ## Further Reading
 Hopefully these guides have given you a quick introduction to what is possible with NEO•ONE.
-To find more details on the apis, see our documentation [here]().
+Continue reading to find more specific details on the apis.